imrefazekas/harcon/README.md

-Harcon - Messaging/Service Bus for the harmonic convergence of node-based enterprise entities or in-browser communication between web components
+Harcon - Microservice solution for the harmonic convergence of node-based enterprise entities or in-browser communication between web components.
+It serves as a messaging/service bus allowing your to orchestrate your entities.

 [![NPM](https://nodei.co/npm/harcon.png)](https://nodei.co/npm/harcon/)